tensorflow/docs/site/en/install/docker.md

 </pre>

 Start a [Jupyter Notebook](https://jupyter.org/){:.external} server using TensorFlow's nightly build with Python 3 support.
-In your host web browser, open `http://localhost:8888/`:
+Then, in your host web browser, open `http://localhost:8888/`:

 <pre class="devsite-terminal devsite-click-to-copy">